This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 While Italy has many beautiful old towns.
 Trento’s colourful houses, painted frescoes, Cathedral, Piazza Duomo and the Neptune Fountain makes a walking tour through the Old Town especially euphoric.

-Though the Old Town of Trento is small and compact, plan to spend half a day of your time in Trento exploring it to discover the heart of the city.
+Though the Trento Old Town is small and compact, plan to spend half a day of your time in Trento exploring it to discover the heart of the city.

 This breathtaking square has a range of impressive structures, including the Duomo di San Vigilio, Casa Balduini, and the medieval Palazzo Pretorio.